meditator3/git-flow-example/README.md

-next, we want to update/merge the deveop branch ONLY. so we use pull request but from feature/ariel to develop (not main) we see if we can actually do merge commit-not squash- if not-change it with setting>branches to allow it.
+next, we want to update/merge the deveop branch ONLY. so we use pull request but from feature/ariel to develop (not main) we see if we can actually do merge commit-not squash- if not-change it with setting>general>allow merge commit.